 A compilation of the principles of youth engagement, the reason for a continuum vs a policy and the inclusion of youth ideas and thoughts.

-Centre of Excellence for Child and Youth Mental Health video on the importance of youth engagement on all levels and what youth can contribute: creativity, innovation, passion and more.
+Five-minute video from the Centre of Excellence for Child and Youth Mental Health on the importance of youth engagement at all levels.

 An on-line, user-friendly, comprehensive toolkit that addresses all aspects of youth engagement.